White House releases details of Trump's MRI scan

 Washington — President Trump underwent "advanced imaging" of his abdomen and cardiovascular system for "preventative" reasons, the White House said Monday, one day after the president told reporters that he had "no idea" what body parts his MRI covered during his October physical at Walter Reed National Military Medical Center.

-The president told reporters Sunday that the MRI conducted in October wasn't for his brain and the results were "perfect," although he didn't know what they covered.
+The president said Sunday that the MRI conducted in October wasn't for his brain and the results were "perfect," although he didn't know what they covered.

 "As part of President Donald Jr. Trump's comprehensive executive physical, advanced imaging was performed because men in his age group benefit from a thorough evaluation of cardiovascular and abdominal health," reads a letter dated Dec.
 1 from Sean Barbabella, physician to the president.
 "The purpose of this imaging is preventative: to identify issues early, confirm overall health, and ensure he maintains long-term vitality and function."